Improved Prediction of Settling Behaviour of Solid Particles through Machine Learning Analysis of Experimental Retention Time Data: Introduction

 \citet{verso2019} estimated the retention time based on the results of an experiment similar to \citet{fernando1999}.
 The authors used a water-alcohol-brine system in ranges of $2<Re_1<14$, $0.6<Fr_1<4$, and $h/a \sim 10$. \citet{verso2019} did not observe the levitation phenomenon in their parameter range.
 However, they proposed a model for the additional resistance due to stratification and caudal fluid that helped to estimate the parameter range of $Re, Fr$, and $h/a$ in which the levitation is possible.
 In addition,~\citet{verso2019} observed very prolonged $t_{V_1-V_2}$ timescales and developed their parametric model for the stratification force $F_s$.
 The authors also show that the crossing time $t_{V_1-V_2}$ is inversely proportional to the particle Reynolds number in the bottom layer, $Re_2= V_{2} a/\nu_2$.
 Their parametric model also predicted the data from the literature~\cite{fernando1999}.
+This is the only data that we could use for training, along with the data measured in our experiments.

 Recently, \citet{Wang2023} reported in their preprint a detailed experiment on the bouncing effect of particles, similar to the levitation reported by \citet{Abaid2004}.
 The authors measured and numerically simulated velocity fields and suggested a model of the resistance force.
-Unfortunately, their data is not yet available to compare to our funding.
+Unfortunately, their data is not yet available for comparison.

-These studies are based on detailed measurements of a relatively low number of particles, $5 - 50$, mainly due to the technical difficulties involved in such complex experiments.
-The major challenge is controlling the thickness and location of the interface without mixing the fluid layers, handling small spheres ($a \sim 10 \div 10^3 \; \mu$m), tracking the particles with high spatial resolution, and in some cases enforcing refractive index matching.
-Although these experiments provide insight into the fluid mechanics and dynamics of the particles inside the interfacial layers, they do not create a statistically sufficient dataset to model the retention time, and limited in terms of parameter regimes.
+The studies mentioned above are based on detailed measurements of a relatively low number of particles, $5 - 50$, mainly due to the technically challenging experiments.
+The major challenges relate to control of the thickness and location of the interface without mixing the fluid layers, handling small spheres ($a \sim 10 \div 10^3 \; \mu$m), tracking the particles with high spatial resolution, and in some cases enforcing refractive index matching.
+Although these experiments provide insight into the fluid mechanics and dynamics of the particles inside the interfacial layers, they do not create a statistically sufficient dataset to model the delay times.